LTU-RAI/ros_viconstream/README.md

 Publishes geometry messages, that are time-stamped, with the Vicon measurements.

 * Supports a "zero-pose" for calibrating an object.
-* Supports a bounding-box to detect if a measurement is invalid.
+* Supports frame to frame limits on rotation and position to detect if a measurement is invalid.